msyk/FMDataAPI/README.md

 - 2018-02-03: [Ver.5] Bug fix of sorting parameters in query method.
 - 2018-02-18: [Ver.6] Bug fix of creating record with no default value.
 - 2018-03-25: [Ver.7] getSessionToken method is added.
 OAuth handling is implemented but not well debugged.
+- 2018-05-09: The Version 7 is the last version which supports FileMaker 16 based Data API.